jcohenwang/Lab7_Starter/README.md

 2) No, because end-to-end testing is used for user interaction with the website, whereas testing the correctness of function output values can be done directly in the code.

+3) The difference between navigation mode and snapshot mode is that navigation mode analyzes a page after it loads and it measures performance, but snapshot mode does not.
+Snapshot mode analyzes a page in its current state, and it is faster.

+4) Based on the Lighthouse results, three things that we could do to improve are properly size images, preconnect to required origins, and minify JavaScript.